-In a seller’s Market, there are more buyers that there are homes for sale.
-With fewer homes on the market and more buyers, homes sell quickly in a seller’s market.
-Prices of homes are likely to increase, and there are more likely to be multiple offers on a home.
+In a seller’s market, there are more buyers than there are homes for sale.
+With fewer homes on the market and more buyers, homes sell quickly.
+Prices of homes are likely to increase, and there are more likely to be multiple offers.
 Multiple offers give the sellers negotiating power, and conditional offers may be rejected.

 In a buyer’s market, there are more homes on the market than there are buyers, giving the limited number of buyers more choice and greater negotiating power.
 Homes may stay on the market longer and prices can be stable or dropping.